jeankvd/izea-ember-interview/README.md

 I wrote the styles for this application with `SCSS` and `ember-cli-sass`

 ## Tests
-I wrote `posts-test.js`, an acceptance test that uses `mirage` and `ember-test-selectors` to test the app functinoality
+I wrote `posts-test.js`, an acceptance test that uses `mirage` and `ember-test-selectors` to test the app functionality

 ## Challenges